rogadev/viu-career-outlooks/README.md

 This route is used in the app itself, but also linked to in the Drupal view.
 This is the details view that highlights the requirements, duties, market trends and employment outlook for a given unit group.

+## Components

+In the components folder you'll find many components in the root of the directory and a `/viu` folder.
+VIU components are ones styled specifically to match the VIU brand guidelines.
+These components are used throughout the app.
+The rest are components used in the app, but not necessarily styled to match the VIU brand.

 ## Made With SvelteKit

 This project was built with the beta version of [SvelteKit](https://kit.svelte.dev/).
 The SvelteKit docs can be found [here](https://kit.svelte.dev/docs/introduction).